Fundraiser will support rhino conservation efforts in Kenya, India and Indonesia

 "Bowling for Rhinos is a great opportunity to help some of the most endangered animals on the planet," said zoo curator Michael Illig, who's helped organize the fundraiser since 1990.
 "Rhinos are in serious trouble, with poaching and illegal trade at their highest levels ever."

-Bowling for Rhinos now supplies part of Lewa's $850,000 annual operating budget and over the past few years has been able to provide the conservancy with a single-engine spotter plane, a large transport truck for relocating animals, solar-powered electrical fencing and more.
+Bowling for Rhinos now supplies part of Lewa Wildlife Conservancy's $850,000 annual operating budget and over the past few years has been able to provide the conservancy with a single-engine spotter plane, a large transport truck for relocating animals, solar-powered electrical fencing and more.
 The International Rhino Foundation oversees funding in the Indonesian parks, where AAZK has provided much-needed boats, uniforms and training for poaching guards.

 In 2011, the Javan rhino — one of the rarest mammals on earth — was declared extinct in Vietnam.
 None live in zoos, and around 50 cling to a precarious existence in Indonesia.
 Also in 2011, the western black rhinoceros (a subspecies of black rhino native to West Africa) was declared extinct.
 Oregon Zoo rhinoceros Zuri belongs to the eastern subspecies of black rhino, which is considered critically endangered.

 "The number of rhinos left in the world is critically low," Illig said.
-"So group efforts like Bowling for Rhinos can make a big difference around the world.
-Zuri is such a beautiful animal, and she reminds us of what we stand to lose if we don't act to stop the killing of these amazing creatures for their horns."
+"So group efforts like Bowling for Rhinos can make a big difference around the world."

 Bowling for Rhinos funds help protect 25 percent of the black rhino population in Kenya, 60 percent of the Sumatran rhino population and all of the Javan rhino population.
 Funds are primarily used to create and train security patrol units for protecting endangered species at the conservation parks.

-Nationally, Bowling for Rhinos raised more than $481,000 last year, and it has raised more than $4.8 million over the past two decades.
-Portland-area bowlers are responsible for more than $245,000 of that — the second-highest total of any AAZK chapter in North America.
+Nationally, Bowling for Rhinos raised more than $481,000 last year, and it has raised more than $5.4 million since its inception.
+Portland-area bowlers are responsible for nearly $293,000 of that — the second-highest total of any AAZK chapter in North America.

 Teams and individuals can register to participate by emailing email@example.com.
 Bowlers raise funds by gathering tax-deductible pledges from friends, family and anyone who wants to keep rhinos from extinction.
 While bowlers are not required to collect pledges to participate, every dollar makes a difference for rhinos.
 A $10 participation fee includes shoe rental and three games of bowling.
 The Portland event features door prizes and raffles for a variety of items, and five free raffle tickets are awarded for every $100 collected in pledges.